Newspaper Archives

 Language and conversation is our lifeblood,.
 That's even true, scientists say, if one of the "speakers" may not have fully developed language skills.

 Led by Dr. Betty Vohr, A professor of pediatrics at Brown University, Dr. Betty Vohr, found that premature babies in the neonatal intensive care unit (NICU) benefited when their mothers spoke to them in attempts to engage them in conversation, compared to if their mothers simply stroked them or if the babies were primarily around nurses who talked about or around them but didn't address the babies directly.
-To read more External link opens in new tab or windowhttp://healthland.time.com/2014/02/10/language-skills-improve-when-parent-talk-to-their-preemies/?xid=newsletter-healthland
+To read more http://healthland.time.com/2014/02/10/language-skills-improve-when-parent-talk-to-their-preemies/?xid=newsletter-healthland

 Nurse educators at Community Hospital are raising greater community awareness of Sudden Unexpected Infant Deaths because of caring parents Kim and Philip Splant and a contribution from the Nathan C. Splant Foundation.